 For this to happen, you don’t even need that much weight, around 300 pounds will do for cheaper bars.
 High quality bars have been known to survive drops when loaded with up to 1000lbs.

-We all need to bail on a lift from time to time, so if you’re building your own garage gym, consider spending a few extra bucks in exchange for peace of mind.
-Knowing that your bar won’t bend or - even worse - snap, can be the difference between hitting a PR or not.
+We all need to bail on a lift from time to time, so if you’re building your own backyard gym, consider spending a few extra bucks in exchange for peace of mind.
+Knowing that your bar won’t bend or – even worse – snap, can be the difference between hitting a PR or not.

 Is a Bent Barbell Something to Worry About?
 Can I Still Use It?